colelawrence/decipad/apps/docs/docs/advanced-concepts/dimensions.md

 ## One degree of freedom

-You can define 1-dimensional value by creating a table with at least two columns.
+You can define a 1-dimensional value by creating a table with at least two columns.
 In the first column you place a name, and in the second column you place a value, like this:

 ```deci live